Articles Menu

 Twenty-eight of the 32 Verra projects the Guardian/Corporate Accountability analysed were classified as likely junk; the other four were problematic and potentially worthless.
 Verra has faced mounting criticism for its methodology and lax safeguards including a Guardian investigation that found that its forest carbon offsets are mostly junk and could make global heating worse.

 Verra disputes the criticism of its forest projects.
-“There is compelling evidence proving the effectiveness of Redd+ projects,” said a Verra spokesperson who pointed to recent research papers including 2022 study of 40 Redd+ projects that found deforestation and degradation declined in the first five years of implementation.
+“There is compelling evidence proving the effectiveness of Redd+ projects,” said a Verra spokesperson who pointed to recent research papers including a 2022 study of 40 Redd+ projects that found deforestation and degradation declined in the first five years of implementation.

 Verra did not comment on the specific findings of this investigation, but in a statement said: “Verra’s role is to ensure that projects satisfy its program rules, such that they can be registered and receive issuance of credits.
 Project proponents are free to hold, sell or retire those credits thereafter at their discretion … Verra is happy to engage with data, reconsider assumptions and consider future improvements based on sound feedback and expert input.”